Compare Cheap Travel Insurance

 In the event that your bags or other personal effects are lost, stolen or damaged, you will be covered up to your policy's limit.
 Usually, the insurance company will take into account wear and tear, so you may be compensated for less than the item's original values.

-In addition, you may be compensated for delayed luggage so that you can buy essentials to carry you over, while waiting for your bags to arrive (up to perhaps £75 - £300 per person, depending on your plan).
+This section of cover on a travel insurance policy might also compensate you for delayed luggage so that you can buy essentials to carry you over, while waiting for your bags to arrive.
+The limits on this feature might be in the range of £75 - £300 per person, depending on your level of cover.

 If your flight is delayed, you may receive payment for meals, drinks (non alcoholic), phone calls, etc. Like flight cancellations, whether you are reimbursed for a delay by the airline or your travel insurance will depend upon the reason for the delay.
 If the delay is the airline's fault (not weather or air traffic control) then you should receive reasonable reimbursement for these basic needs from the airline.
 Ask customer service associates about this at the airport—they may provide a voucher on the spot.